lachrist/aran/README.md

   1. Node arguments are mozilla ast node (see https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
 The only difference is that each node has a `parent` property that points to the node's parent allowing to traverse the ast from leafs to root.
   2. In the transformed column, `:ReturnStatement:` means that the given ast node is of type `ReturnStatement`.
   3. Arguments that start with a capital letter are raw (unintercepted) values while arguments that start with a lower case letter have been previously intercepted.
-  4. There is no constraint on the shape of the values returned by traps starting with a lower case letter. `Booleanize` and `Has` should return a value of type `boolean` while `Stringify` should return a value of type `string`.
+  4. The value returned by traps can be of anytype.
+Exceptions being: `Booleanize` and `Has` should return a value of type `boolean`, `Stringify` should return a value of type `string`.

 ## Options